Saturday, December 31, 2011

 One of the challenges of establishing a regular Bible reading plan is working out the plan.
 I find that it helps to use a plan that someone else has put some time and effort into devising.
 I recently came across a collection of these gathered by Justin Taylor here: http://thegospelcoalition.org/blogs/justintaylor/2009/12/30/bible-reading-plans-2/

 Another recent article with a revised Bible reading plan is found here:

-In particular I recommend the plan I am using this year.
-It was originally devised by Robert Murray M’Cheyne in 1842.
+I especially recommend the Bible reading plan originally devised by Robert Murray M’Cheyne in 1842.
 If you read all four readings for each day you read the whole Bible in a year.
 It can easily be modified so that you read the whole Bible in two years (just read two readings each day).
 The plan is reprinted in a book by Don Carson, For the Love of God (Vols 1 and 2) which gives a short reflection for each day on one of the readings.
 Carson’s introduction, which includes a copy of the plan, can be found here: Carson’s Introduction - For the Love of God

 Take the plunge and get into a Bible reading plan this year.
 I pray that God will bless you richly as you listen to his word.

 PS.
 For a nice online version of the M'Cheyne plan, with links to Biblegateway, check out this page created by Karen & Ben Beilharz. http://hippocampusextensions.com/mcheyneplan/